paich64/C64MEGA65/doc/temp_alpha_bugs.md

 ### System

+* Black scren on startup when in MONITOR mode, while no Shell is running:
+  Nothing on VGA and nothing on HDMI.
+Expected is that we would see a normal C64 screen.

 * Black screen on startup (while the OSD is still working) when no SD card is inserted (neither internal nor external) - OR - when no SD card is readable for the system.